 This is by far the most convenient option, as the luggage scale is easy to use and is pretty small.
 Also, they’re not really expensive as well; they’re about 20 to 50 bucks.

 If you have one or you’re about to purchase, they’re really easy to use.
 Just place the luggage handle inside the luggage scales strap and pick up your case with the luggage scales handle.
 You’ll get a correct measurement, usually with two decimal points after the first number.
-A huge plus is that you can do it anywhere – In the airport, at home or the hotel preparing for your return flight.
+A huge plus is that you can do it anywhere – At the airport, at home or the hotel preparing for your return flight.

 Everybody hates to pay extra fees when boarding the plane.
 I know I do.
 Unfortunately, sometimes you just have to suck it up and pay the fee, because there are no other options.